david3xu/azure-devops-cli-chatbot/docs/rca/testing_report.md

 - Integration between components
 - Performance characteristics
 - Toggling between mock and real services
-- Real Azure OpenAI embedding generation
+- Real Azure search and embedding generation

-These tests provide confidence that the system can be deployed in various environments and handle error conditions gracefully.
-The ability to use mock data ensures development can proceed while Azure Search access issues are being resolved.
+These tests provide confidence that the system can be deployed in production environments and handle real user queries effectively.
+The ability to use mock data ensures development can proceed in environments without full Azure access.